ArupSankarRoy/INTELLIGENT-RADIOLOGIST-ASSISTANT/README.md

   - A blank CSV file must also be uploaded for analysis.

 - **Report Generation**:
-  - Detailed reports are generated after processing the uploaded images and CSV data.
+  - Detailed reports are generated after processing the uploaded images and blank CSV file.
   - Visualizations such as bar plots, line plots, stacked bar plots, and pie charts are included.
   - Probability metrics for different types of tears are calculated and displayed.